SmoothWAN/SmoothWAN-docs/docs/engarde.md

 <hr>
 <h3>Notes:</h3>

-- The server is setup to forward all ports to your SmoothWAN appliance/router.<br>
+- The server is setup to forward ports from 1024 to 65000 to your SmoothWAN appliance/router, adjust as needed.<br>
 - Modern implementation UPnP is automatically configured and enabled for automatic port forwarding.<br>
 - You can also forward ports in VPN -> VPN Port Forwarding.<br>
 - Changing password is done by simply changing the cloud-init field and doing a server reinstall.<br>